Julia Roberts, reboots and diversity part of new TV season

 Streaming platforms including Netflix and Amazon and ambitious cable channels have the buzz, the programming bucks and the big stars.
 The once-mighty broadcast networks took a back seat at the meeting, both by virtue of effort and programming.
 In the past, ABC, CBS, Fox and NBC staked claim to two full days each to present robust schedules of new or returning fall series.

 They’ve been slowly contracting to a single day of presentations, and this time two networks, ABC and NBC, had half-day schedules with a handful of panels.
 Altogether, the major networks had a combined 23 panels out of the nearly 120 offered.
-Among the competitors taking up the slack with movie star-led series: Amazon Studios and its “Homecoming” starring Julia Roberts; HBO’s “Sharp Objects” with Amy Adams, and Netflix’s “The Kominsky Method” starring Michael Douglas.
+Among the competitors taking up the slack with movie star-led series: Amazon Studios and its “Homecoming” starring Roberts; HBO’s “Sharp Objects” with Amy Adams, and Netflix’s “The Kominsky Method” starring Michael Douglas.

 Name-brand producers including Ryan Murphy also count as catches, and FX presented two of his series, “Pose” and the latest installment of “American Horror Story” anthology.
-Murphy’s career also shows how the small-screen landscape is changing: After successes on FX and broadcast (Fox’s “Glee”), he’s moving to greener pastures with a five-year Netflix deal reportedly worth up to $300 million.
+Murphy’s career shows how the small-screen landscape is changing: After successes on FX and broadcast (Fox’s “Glee”), he’s moving to greener pastures with a five-year Netflix deal reportedly worth up to $300 million.

 Impressive, but just a nibble of the astounding $8 billion that Netflix said it would spend developing and producing TV projects and movies this year.
 How can traditional TV, with its steadily eroding slice of the audience, manage to compete?